Tuesday, April 12, 2011

 My goal was to find a cleanser for my teeth that actually made me feel clean, tasted good (nothing that would prevent me from being kissed immediately after!), was uncomplicated and didn't break the bank.
 I also absolutely insist on no fluoride and no Sodium Lauryl Sulfate.
 It is quite the challenge finding a toothpaste without either of these two standard ingredients and to find one I actually like - a true feat!

-n all-natural sea-sourced toothpaste, this formula is made with certified organic blue green algae, sea salts and trace minerals.
+Finally, success!
+I came across Jason Sea Fresh at Whole Foods Market, an all-natural sea-sourced toothpaste, this formula is made with certified organic blue green algae, sea salts and trace minerals.
 Not only that, it contains three natural whitening polishers to gently prevent plaque build up - bamboo powder, calcium carbonate and silica.
 Anti-bacterial grapefruit seed extract and perilla seed extract help block sugar acids and bacteria from forming in your mouth.
 Certified organic aloe vera gel soothes and relieves gums from irritation, and essential oils of mint bring the deep-sea spearmint flavor.
 Yum!